Maxx-N/patient-flow-manager/README.md

 - Navigate to the project: `cd patient-flow-manager` ;
 - Install the node dependencies: `npm install`;
 - Run the project: `ng serve`.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+- From your browser, navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding